yamerooo123/yamerooo123/README.md

 # 💫 About Me: A lazy pentester...
 🔭 I’m currently working on something that i myself don't even know.
-Let the wind of growth guide me to mountain of knowledge!
+Let the wind of growth guide me to the mountains of knowledge!

 # 🛡️ Contributions: